xiangjunn/tp/docs/DeveloperGuide.md

 ### Link Event feature
 This section details how an `Event` object is linked to one or more `Contact` objects using the `elink` command.

-The `elink` command allows users to link an event to multiple contacts from the current event list and contact list shown on SoConnect.
+The `elink` command allows users to link an event to one or more contacts from the current event list and contact list shown in SoConnect.
 The user needs to specify the `Index` of the event as well as the `Index` of the contacts to link. `Index` of the event must come first, followed by that of contacts.
 To differentiate the `Index` of contact and event, the user needs to specify the prefix `c/` right before every `Index` of the contact to be linked to the event.